Snaze878/Discord_Endo_Bot/README.md

 - Use UTC/GMT for start times — the bot auto-displays local times using Discord’s formatting.
 - Keep the bot running on a machine that stays online to ensure all events are processed.

----

-## 🛠 To-Do / Enhancements

-- Slash command to reload the schedule
-- Option to use a database (e.g. MySQL) instead of CSV
-- Web dashboard for editing and uploading schedules